anna-pacinkova/intomics_package/README.md

 IntOMICS takes as input:
 * gene expression matrix,
-* associated copy number variation matrix,
+* associated copy number variation matrix sampled from the same individuals,
 * associated DNA methylation matrix of beta-values sampled from the same individuals, and
 * the biological prior knowledge with information on known interactions among molecular features.